 Achievement unlocked

-Hello and welcome to another brand new series!
+Hello and welcome to another brand-new series!

-This series will cover my trip to South Africa, involving 11 flights (7 FRs), 7 airlines and many, many mistakes and unforgettable memories.
+This series will cover my trip to South Africa, involving 11 flights (7 FRs), 7 airlines, and many, many mistakes and unforgettable memories.
 I'll get to all of those as the series progresses.

 But first, we start with the catalyst for this entire trip.
-I was browsing through Google Flights at 11PM, just slapping random places into the search engine and seeing what comes out (you know… completely normal behavior… right?)
+I was browsing through Google Flights at 11 PM, just slapping random places into the search engine and seeing what came out (you know… completely normal behavior… right?)
 I do it occasionally when I'm bored and 90% of the time it yields nothing, but, if you're lucky, you get something special for that final 10%.
 That's how I stumbled upon this flight, going Lisbon-Maputo-Johannesburg for €345 roundtrip on LAM Mozambique.
 The fare isn't too special in itself (you get flights to Jo'burg for €300 somewhat regularly) but when it's on LAM Mozambique?
 That's what makes it special.

-LAM Mozambique is the flag carrier of Mozambique and they re-introduced the route between Lisbon and Maputo in December 2023 after a 12 year hiatus.
+LAM Mozambique is the flag carrier of Mozambique and they re-introduced the route between Lisbon and Maputo in December 2023 after a 12-year hiatus.
 It's the airline's only long-haul route and since they don't actually have any planes capable of flying that route, they're wet leasing a Boeing 777-200ER from EuroAtlantic (a Portuguese carrier specializing in charter/leasing operations).
 So yeah, it's quite an interesting route and I had no idea what to expect going into it.

-• EuroAtlantic|Economy|Lisbon (LIS) → Maputo (MPM)|Boeing 777-200ER You are here
+- 1EuroAtlantic|Economy|Lisbon (LIS) → Maputo (MPM)|Boeing 777-200ER

-• LAM Mozambique|Economy|Maputo (MPM) → Johannesburg (JNB)|De Havilland DHC-8-400 Not available
+- 2LAM Mozambique|Economy|Maputo (MPM) → Johannesburg (JNB)|De Havilland DHC-8-400

-I aim to offset all of my CO2 emission from flights.
+I aim to offset all of my CO2 emissions from flights.
 All emissions are calculated using the ICAO Carbon Emissions Calculator and I will be funding projects approved by The Gold Standard.
 The CO2 output for this flight is:

 LIS → MPM → JNB: 554kg